jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     # TypeError
     # SyntaxError

-* it looks like there is a closing quote without an opening one, so I add it
+* it looks like there is a closing quote without an opening one, so I add it, quotes come in pairs

   .. code-block:: python